How to Prepare Your Special Education Classroom for Halloween

-Prepare your students with social stories for this week.
+First, of course, prepare your students with social stories for this week.
 I have linked some free already made ones, but if you have a specific annual activity that happens at your school, like a parade or a festival, take the time now to inform your students what will be happening this week.
 No one likes it when their schedule gets thrown off.
 Now is the time for you to prepare your students for upcoming changes.

 Need some inclusive October/Halloween books?

-Do you need some books explaining what Halloween is?
+Looking for more fun book explaining what Halloween is?
 Where do these stories and traditions come from?

 Click the images to be redirected.